-Matching
+I. Matching

-- 1. Compliance Requirement - For administrative, operating, planning and capital projects, the Federal and State participation cannot exceed the amount stated in the agreement or the renewal letter (approved project budget). - a.
+- Compliance Requirement For administrative, operating, planning and capital projects, the Federal and State participation cannot exceed the amount stated in the agreement or the renewal letter (approved project budget). - a.
 Operating assistance requires a 50 percent match, half of which must be non-Federal.
 Capital and administration require a 20 percent non-Federal match.
 No match is required for State administration or RTAP.
 Revenues from providing mass transportation (e.g., fare box revenue) may not be used for the match.
 Amounts received under a service agreement with a State or local social service agency or a private social service organization may be used to match operating assistance.
 Recipients may use funds from other Federal agencies (non-DOT) for the entire local match if the other agency makes the funds available to the recipient for the purposes of the project.
-The only DOT funds that States can use as local match for Section 5311 projects are from the Federal Lands Highway Program (49 USC 5311(g)).
+The only DOT funds that States can use as local match for Section 5311 projects are from the Federal Lands Highway Program (49 USC 5311(g)). - b.
+CARES Act Funds provided under the CARES Act are available at a 100-percent federal share to maintain operations.
+CARES Act funds generally may not be used to meet the local match requirement for other FTA or DOT grants (49 U.S.C. § 5307(d)(3)).